Azure/adx-automation-agent/docs/imagespec.md

 -rwxr-xr-x 1 root root      474 Mar  2 21:32 after_test
 ```

-_The a01droid and a01dispatcher executables are no longer needed_
+Note: The a01droid and a01dispatcher executables are no longer needed

 ## Manifest /app/metadata.yml